yl-edr/predator-prey-simulator/README.md

 ---

-## 📝 Notes on Rules & Design

-* **Activity windows & weather effects** are summarized in the included short report.
-It also documents the **Civilians** system and the **music** challenge task.
-* **Reproduction & mating** logic lives in `Person` and is specialized per empire/civilian.

----

 ## 📜 License

-This project is licensed under the MIT License — feel free to use and modify it.
+This project is licensed under the MIT License — feel free to use and modify it. \
 ***Authors: Rom Steinberg and Yaal Edrey***